emilkovacevic/bomberman-js-game/README.md

 This was a personal project to practice javascript
 It uses arrays of numbers to generate worlds

-array num 0 - wall
+* Item 1 array num 0 - wall
-array num 1 - breakable wall
+* Item 2 array num 1 - breakable wall
-array num 2 - free path
+* Item 3 array num 2 - free path

 ### game features
 The game has 3 worlds on every start random one is chosen.